-General Questions on the Program
+General Questions on the Programme

 There is no general online option for the Master in Statistics.
 Due to the COVID-19 pandemic currently all teaching is done online, but this will change as soon as the pandemic is over/under control.